-Blogging vs. Vlogging became very popular rival between a lot of people.
+Blogging vs. Vlogging became a very popular rival among a lot of content creators.

 That rival has come for a reason – both activities are very effective and popular for individuals or even various brands who seek to be more visible than ever before.

-Moreover, blogging and vlogging help people to reveal their knowledge for everyone who might be engaging in a particular topic on the internet and make some additional money as well.
+Moreover, blogging and vlogging help people to reveal their knowledge to everyone who might be engaging in a particular topic on the internet and make some additional money.

-People start considering which way is better, blogging or vlogging?
+People start considering which way is better – a blog or a vlog?

 The complete rundown about Blogging vs. Vlogging, which way is better for making money, revealing yourself as the author, personality, or even which method is more comfortable to start creating the content.